Home

 Back to top

-For a cylinder you should draw a side-on view marking the positions of each tapping and boss required, together with the floor to centre measurement.
+For a cylinder you should draw a side-on view marking the positions of each tapping and boss required, together with the floor to centre measurement (if this is important).
 A combination cylinder should be shown like this.
-Once again marking the position and dimension from floor to centre of any tappings or bosses.
+Once again marking the position and dimension from floor to centre of any tappings or bosses if essential.
 You should also provide a top view of the cylinder or combination tank.
-Mark the position of each tapping or boss as though you are looking down on clock face.
-(6 o'clock typically represents the front)
+Think of it as a clock face.
+Mark the position of each tapping or boss where 12 o'clock is the back, 6 o'clock is the front

 So a typical sketch might look something like this

-Indicate on your sketch what each marking represents together with it's position and height from floor to centre.
+Indicate on your sketch what each marking represents together with it's position and height from floor to centre (if this is important).
+If you do not specify a 'height from floor' for any element the cylinder will be manufactured to a 'standard' pattern (often a good idea).

 Diagram shows an indirect cylinder, the position of heat exchanger in relation to cold water inlet, immersion heater boss and two additional shower take offs.